-Most of the land along the Niobrara River (including the streambed, banks and islands) is privately owned.
-Please respect private landowner rights and utilize public restrooms and public river access points when possible.
+Most land along the Niobrara River (including the streambed, banks and islands) is privately owned.
+Respect private landowner rights and utilize public restrooms and public river access points.
 Carry out all trash and properly recycle or dispose of it.

 80% of Niobrara visitors come on Saturdays resulting in a more social experience.
 10% visit on Sundays and the remaining 10% visit during the rest of the week.
 If you are seeking a more solitary experience, consider visiting Monday through Friday.

 The Niobrara is predominately (>70%) ground-water fed so river levels do not vary as a direct result of rainfall.
-However, rainfall does have a major indirect effect on the river.
-Levels fall as upstream demand for water withdrawal for irrigation grows during low-rainfall periods.
-When rainfall is available for crops, less river water is needed for irrigation and river levels increase.
+Water levels fall as upstream demand for irrigation increases during the growing season.